 Specsavers easyvision contact lenses are produced by some of the largest lens manufacturers, such as Coopervision, Sauflon, Bausch & Lomb and Ciba Vision.
 All of these brands and products can be found on our site, and to help you out, we've listed a table below, so you can see if your type is in stock.

 Simply find the name of the lens you're currently purchasing in-store, look for the name of the product from the manufacturer - and bingo!
 You're all good to go.
-Before you do make a move and switch brands, it's essential that you speak to your optician, and have an eye check-up to make sure that the new lenses are a perfect match for you.
+Before you do make a move and switch brands, it's essential that you speak to your optician, and have an eye test to make sure that the new lenses are a perfect match for you.

 If you're still struggling to determine which is your Specsavers Contact Lens equivalent, then reach out to our customer care service of optical experts on live chat (no bots around here!), by phone (020 7768 5000) or by email (firstname.lastname@example.org) For nifty tips on caring for your contact lenses and eye health, our online Eye Care Centre also offers a range of handy how-to guides, covering the top FAQs.